 Yes, moderate use of sesame tahini is safe for dogs.
 Tahini produced from mashed sesame seeds may provide some nutritional advantages for canines.
 Sesame, or “tahini,” is a paste from crushed, roasted grains.

-It encloses a rich, nutty flavor and a creamy, silky texture.
-Tahini is a versatile food used in many different types of cooking, especially Middle Eastern and Mediterranean meals.
+Tahini has a rich, nutty flavor and a creamy, silky texture.
+It is a versatile food used in many different types of cooking, especially Middle Eastern and Mediterranean meals.
 It is crucial in well-known foods like hummus, baba ganoush, and salad dressings.
+Hummus can lead to severe GI discomfort, destruction of red blood cells, and anemia in dogs.

 Can dogs eat sesame tahini?
-Sesame tahini is acceptable to eat in moderation.
+Sesame seeds are acceptable to eat in moderation.
 Tahini should be delivered in moderation.
 Excessive consumption may cause weight gain or digestive problems.
 When choosing suitable serving sizes, consider your dog’s size, activity level, and dietary requirements.

 The Homemade Tahini for Dogs Recipe